 \subsubsection{Specification of Communication}

 A key feature of the JustAct framework is that agents do not need complete knowledge of the enacted actions and stated messages.
 The intention is that agents decide how they share this information via communication.
 However, while policies specify how agents act, policies do not specify how agents communicate. \Cref{sec:scenario:inter-domain-policies} demonstrated how this leaves room for agents to hide sensitive policy information from their peers by withholding their messages.
-In \Cref{sec:scenario:inter-domain-policies}, the St.\ Antonius hospital can prevent Dan from observing the statement of~$m$ by withholding it, but St.\ Antonius has no recourse if they send~$m$ to SURF, who forwards it to Dan.
-As far as JustAct is concerned, SURF remains well-behaved, and no alteration of $m$ gives St.\ Antonius control.
+The St.\ Antonius hospital prevented Dan from observing the statement of~$m$ by sharing it with SURF but not Dan, but St.\ Antonius has no recourse if SURF then forwards it to Dan.
+As far as JustAct is concerned, SURF would remain well-behaved, and no alteration of $m$ would give St.\ Antonius more control.

 In future work, we want to supplement the current notion of agreements and permissions with a similar mechanism for the communication of statement and action information, which regulates the communications from one agent to another, and is violated when information is sent without permission.
 But it remains unclear how to achieve this without burdening agents too much with reasoning about the permission of communications.